ARISS Contact With Covenant Christian Academy, West Peabody, October 13, 2023

 Hello to all…

-The September Eastern Massachusetts ARES section net will be Monday September 11th, 2023 at 830 PM on the MMRA Repeater system.
-It is on the second Monday of the month due to the Labor Day holiday last week.
+The October Eastern Massachusetts ARES section net will be Monday October 2nd, 2023 at 830 PM on the MMRA Repeater system.

 For frequencies that will be linked into the ARES Net on the MMRA Network, please see the following link from the MMRA web site detailing the repeaters that will be linked in through Hub 1: